joshdlowell/sync_project/DB_package/readme.md

 2. For new rows, `current_dtg_latest` and `current_dtg_first` are set to the current time automatically.
-3. A column `hashed_path` is generated automatically to enforce uniqueness and act as primary key.
+3. A column `hashed_path` is generated automatically to enforce uniqueness and act as primary key (Uniqueness can't be enforced directly on the path column because it is a TEXT column with no defined length limit).

 `logs`:
 1. Minimum required values are `summary_message`
 2. `site_id` must be five or fewer characters, and is set to `local` by default
-2. `log_level` is `INFO` by default.
+3. `log_level` is `INFO` by default.
 If this value is included in an insert or update operation it must be one of `ERROR`, `STATUS`, `WARNING`, or `INFO`